rafi16jan/universal-chroot/README.md

 <br />`/var/pandoras/process`: The process directory.
 <br />`/var/pandoras/environment`: The chroot environment directory that will be mounted.

-If you want to have a chroot directory instead of /var/pandoras make sure you edit the Pandoras script to your directory.
+If you want to have a chroot directory instead of /var/pandoras make sure you edit the Pandoras scripts to your directory.

 /var/pandoras can be anything, depends on where you do want to put your chroot images (The directory or partition that have enough free space).
 For Chrome OS it's best on /home/chronos directory and on Android it's best on /storage or /data directory.